Telex

 Hacker

-a computerphile- a person totally engrossed in computer programming and computer
+originally, a computerphile- a person totally engrossed in computer

-hacker acquired a pejorative connotation, often referring to someone who secretively
+acquired a pejorative connotation, often referring to someone who

-to monitor the other three . . .
-Fighting back and resistance isn’t just fun,
+order to monitor the other three . . .
+Fighting back and resistance

 ~ ~ Jello Biafra.